miklevin/MikeLev.in/_posts/2025-04-20-widgets-in-workflows.md

 ---
-title: "Raindrops on Roses and Widgets in Workflows"
+title: Standardizing Widgets in Workflows using FastHTML and HTMX
 permalink: /futureproof/widgets-in-workflows/
-description: I'm working through the process of cleaning up our Pipulate framework's UI, specifically tackling how we display complex elements like directory trees within workflow steps.
-The old `revert_control` couldn't handle these rich "widgets" without messy, inconsistent styling hacks (like negative margins), so I'm implementing a new `revert_control_advanced` method in `server.py`.
-This aims to standardize the pattern, ensuring consistent spacing, borders, and background colors (especially within PicoCSS cards) for any embedded content, making workflows like `50_botify_export.py` cleaner, more maintainable, and ensuring the revert buttons always stay perfectly aligned, even with HTMX updates.
+description: I've documented my process of tackling the limitation in Pipulate's `revert_control` which made it difficult to display rich content like directory trees consistently below the standard step information and revert button; I developed and iterated on a new method (`revert_control_advanced`, evolving into `widget_container`) to standardize this display, fixed tricky styling issues like background color gaps and button alignment to ensure a unified card appearance across all workflow states (including HTMX updates), and ultimately established a reusable UI pattern, even speculating on how we could integrate more advanced visualizations using AnyWidget and D3.js in the future.
-meta_description: Guide to implementing revert_control_advanced in Pipulate (FastHTML/HTMX) for consistent styling of rich UI widgets below standard workflow controls.
+meta_description: Technical guide on implementing revert_control_advanced and widget_container in Pipulate for consistent rich content display (trees, charts) in workflow UIs using FastHTML/HTMX.
-meta_keywords: Pipulate, revert_control, revert_control_advanced, FastHTML, HTMX, UI component, widget embedding, workflow UI, styling consistency, CSS, PicoCSS, card background, directory tree, server.py, 50_botify_export.py, finalized state, AnyWidget, D3.js, data visualization, Python web framework, UI pattern, negative margin fix
+meta_keywords: Pipulate, revert_control, revert_control_advanced, widget_container, workflow UI, rich content, directory tree, file tree, visualization, FastHTML, HTMX, PicoCSS, styling, consistent UI, component pattern, background color fix, card style, button alignment, Python, server.py, plugin, AnyWidget, D3js, UI evolution, step content
 layout: post
 sort_order: 2
 ---

 ## Introductory Context

-This document details a technical discussion and implementation process focused on improving the user interface (UI) of a web application framework called "Pipulate".
-Specifically, it addresses the challenge of consistently displaying complex visual elements, such as directory trees or data visualizations (referred to as "widgets"), within the steps of an automated workflow.
-The existing system had a simple method for showing basic information alongside a "revert" button, but integrating richer content required developers to use inconsistent and difficult-to-maintain styling tricks.

-The text outlines the design and step-by-step coding of a new, more flexible UI component (`revert_control_advanced`) using Python, the FastHTML library, and HTMX for dynamic updates.
-The goal is to create a standardized way to embed these complex widgets, ensuring they visually integrate seamlessly with the standard workflow controls (like appearing within the same visual "card" element using PicoCSS styling) across different states of the workflow (active, finalized, after updates).
-The discussion also touches upon future possibilities of integrating more advanced visualization libraries like AnyWidget and D3.js using this new pattern.

-**Me**: I just added the todo item to server.py.
-Thank you!
-Make the implementation plan.
-I am going to start a new article with it.
-Be as detailed and pedantic as you can be.
-Describe the issue to re-familiarize yourself with it, and what we are going to do next to make `@50_botify_export.py` more beautiful and the general capability to have embedded "widgets" easier and more consistently formatted.
-Do it in article format but don't start a new file.
-Just do it here in chat.
+This article chronicles the technical process of improving a software component within a framework called "Pipulate," which is used to build user interfaces (UIs) for step-by-step digital processes or "workflows."
+Specifically, it addresses a limitation in how completed steps were displayed: the original method worked well for simple text but struggled to incorporate more complex elements like file directory lists, charts, or code examples alongside the option to "revert" or go back to a previous step.

+The text details the development of a new, enhanced component (`revert_control_advanced`, later refined into a more general `widget_container` pattern) designed to consistently handle both simple and complex content within these workflow UIs.
+It focuses on achieving visual consistency (like button alignment and background colors) and reducing repetitive code for developers building these workflows, using technologies like FastHTML, HTMX, and PicoCSS.
+The discussion also touches upon future possibilities, such as integrating interactive data visualizations using libraries like AnyWidget and D3.js.

 ---